Pouya-L/so_long/README.md

 - Managing events through hook functions.
 - Employing the random number generation function from the math library.
 - Enhancing variable definitions and error messages for code readability.
-- Using procreate to edit and make new sprites.
+- Using Procreate to edit and make new sprites.
 - Improving skills in creating effective tests and seeking assistance from peers.

 ## Challenges Faced